 Could it be you he’s calling!

-Currently we have seven seminarians in formation for the priesthood.
+Currently we have five seminarians in formation for the priesthood.

 Stuart comes from Holy Family Parish, Swindon.
 He already has a degree in history and, prior to coming to seminary, spent a year as Chaplaincy Assistant in the University of Bristol Catholic Chaplaincy.
 In the past couple of years, Stuart has had placements at St Osmund’s, Salisbury and St Peter’s, Gloucester and thoroughly enjoyed both experiences.
 Please keep Stuart in your prayers

 Stephen comes from St Dunstan’s Parish, Keynsham.
 He has a degree in Politics and Theology from Leeds University.
 He has experience of working at St Cassian’s Centre, Kintbury and also as Chaplaincy Assistant at the University of Bristol Catholic Chaplaincy.
 At the end of his first year, he had an excellent placement in the parish of St Osmund’s, Salisbury and at the end of his second year had a very positive experience at St Bonaventure’s, Bristol.
 Let us pray for Stephen too!

 Like Paul, Joseph comes from St Gregory’s Parish, Cheltenham.
 He completed a degree in theology from Oxford in 2014.
 In 2015, Joseph had the opportunity to visit every parish in the diocese as Fr Matt’s support driver on his ‘Ride for Vocations’!
 At the end of his first year, Joseph had a very colourful experience in the diverse parish of St Nicholas of Tolentino and St Joseph’s, Portishead with St Francis, Nailsea.
 Let’s keep Joseph in our prayers too!